 Second, Tmall Global mainly works with bigger brands, if you’re not one of the big players, you should be prepared to wait last in the line.

-Lazada, on the other hand, is based in Singapore where English is a first language.
+Lazada, on the other hand, is based in Singapore where English is the first language.
 And you can find plenty of educational material related to shipping, fulfillment, payments, returns, and more online.

 My personal experience is that it’s easier to get support from Lazada in comparison to Tmall Global.